VB-123/ToDo-App/README.md

 ## Installation Guide
 - Before installing, ensure that you have Node.js or yarn installed on your machine.
 - Ensure to have a MongoDB account as well.
-Save it in an .env file and plug it in the MONGODB_URI variable in the backend(server/app.ts).
+Save the connection string for the database in an .env file and plug it in the MONGODB_URI variable in the backend(server/app.ts).

 - Clone the repository:
   `git clone https://github.com/VB-123/ToDo-App.git`